 - 7.4 Upon completion of audits, draft audit reports are internally quality reviewed and issued to the relevant line managers for them to confirm the accuracy of the audit findings.
-Managers are invited to contact the auditor if they wish to discuss the report and asked to show their response to the significant and moderate risk weaknesses raised in the draft report.
+Managers are invited to discuss the report and asked to show their response to the significant and moderate risk weaknesses raised in the draft report.
 For agreed audit recommendations, dates for action or implementation are recorded in the report and the action plan.
-The managers' responses are recorded in the final report. - 7.5 In accordance with professional standard (2500 Monitoring Progress), follow-up audits are undertaken to ensure that the agreed controls and actions have been implemented by management. - 7.6 Any agreed management actions not implemented within a reasonable timescale and any 'significant risk weaknesses that are not accepted will be reported to the Audit Committee in accordance with the committee's terms of reference.

-- 7.7 Internal Audit works to the reporting quality standards benchmarked by the Welsh Chief Internal Auditors' Group, which include the timely issue of draft and final audit reports. - 7.8 Agreed action plans within final reports will be followed-up within 12 months of the date issue of the final audit report, to ensure that the agreed audit recommendations have been implemented.
+The managers' responses are recorded in the final report. - 7.5 In accordance with professional standard (2500 Monitoring Progress), follow-up audits are undertaken to ensure that the agreed controls and actions have been implemented by management, or that risks of not doing so have been accepted. - 7.6 Any agreed management actions not implemented within a reasonable timescale and any 'significant risk' weaknesses that are not accepted will be reported to the Governance and Audit Committee for their consideration of any action necessary in accordance with the Committee's terms of reference. - 7.7 Internal Audit works to the reporting quality standards benchmarked by the Welsh Chief Internal Auditors' Group, which include the timely issue of draft and final audit reports. - 7.8 Agreed action plans within final reports will be followed-up within 12 months of the date issue of the final audit report, to ensure that the agreed audit recommendations or management actions have been implemented.